 Rainbow flags line Market Street, which leads to The Castro — one of the city’s many characterful neighbourhoods.
 The Castro Theatre brings 1920s glamour back, with screenings of classic movies and accompanying sing-alongs (reminiscent of when organs used to warm up the crowd).

 San Francisco is home to a host of cultural facilities and institutions.
-Take part in food and wine shows, marvel at modern dance, and form opinions about contemporary art at the Fort Mason Center for Arts and Culture.
+Take part in food and wine shows, marvel at modern dance, and form opinions about contemporary art at the Fort Mason Center for Arts and Culture, or navigate the 33,000-piece collection at SFMOMA (San Francisco Museum of Modern Art).

 The Fine Arts Museums of San Francisco stage a range of exciting exhibitions throughout the year.
 Visit both the de Young (Golden Gate Park) and Legion of Honor (Lincoln Park) sites.

-For live performance in all its many guises, the Palace of Fine Arts is the place to be.
+For live performance in all its many guises, head to the Palace of Fine Arts.
 The magnificent dome makes this is one of the most photographed buildings in the city.

 Great places to eat in San Francisco